garyscarter/playing-card-app/README.md

 Run `npm run unit-test` to execute the karma unit tests.

-Run `npm run e2e-test` to execute the Protractor end-to-end tests *Before running the e2e tests make sure you are running the application.*
+Run `npm run e2e-test` to execute the Protractor end-to-end tests.
+*Before running the e2e tests make sure you are running the application.*

 ### Running lint analysis